apify/crawlee/README.md

 ### Input and output

-Each act can have input and output data.
+Each act can have input and output data, which can be a string or binary data associated with a MIME content type.

-To only obtain only the input of the act, use the following code:
+To only obtain the input of the act, use the following code:

 ```javascript
 Apifier.getInput().then( (input) => {